eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 # Editing your pipeline

 In the previous exercise, we used the GUI to create our pipeline.
-Although it is helpful, we also need to be sufficient to edit the script by hand as well.
+Although it is helpful and will help you get started, normally we need to edit the script by hand to better utilize the pipeline.
 In this exercise you will:

-* Use the replay feature for fast iteration of build steps.
+* Use the "Replay" feature for fast iteration of build steps.
 * Use different agents for building steps
 * Use stash and unstash for sending your data from one agent or step to another
 * Use the built-in test report plugin as a post step to show reports of Unit tests for each build.